 Tyre walls have been widely in Northern Europe, Scandinavia, Canada and the USA for many years with great success.
 Production in the UK using the same cutting machines used in Northern Europe and Scandinavia started several years ago and production has increased over the past couple of years.

-Tyre Walls are much wider than a car tyre and with a low centre of gravity they will not roll off a silage clamp.
+Tyre sidewalls are much wider than a car tyre and with a low centre of gravity they will not roll off a silage clamp.
 Consequently it is highly unlikely that they could accidentally get loaded into a diet feeder under normal use.
-We have had no reports of any tyre walls getting into feeder wagons.
+We have had no reports of any tyre sidewalls getting into feeder wagons.

-Tyre walls cut using the same machines have been widely sold to Danish farmers for well over 35 years by the designer of the cutting machine.
+Tyre sidewalls cut using the same machines have been widely sold to Danish farmers for over 40 years by the designer of the cutting machine.
 During that time to the best of his knowledge there have been no problems with wires breaking out or coming free of the rubber tyre wall.

-All tyre walls are hand trimmed at the factory since there are always a few wires up to 10mm long on the final 10mm of the cut as the tyre wall comes off the cutting machine.
+All tyre walls are hand trimmed at the factory since there may be a few wires up to 10mm long on the final 10mm of the cut as the tyre wall comes off the cutting machine.
 Every effort is made to ensure that these are trimmed and that all tyre walls are properly checked, before despatch.

 We do however suggest that for added security customers do check the newly delivered bundles in case any exposed wires have been missed.
 If there are any they can easily be clipped off before taking the tyre walls onto the silage clamp.